javaidiqbal11/foodienator/ReadMe.md

-# Get and Pick Deliver System
+# Get and Pick Delivery System
 This repo is for the delivery items using MVC PHP Codeigniter Framework.

 ## Instructions to Run the Project?